 Of course, it is fabulous if you can share meditation practices with your kids, read them stories that include mindfulness themes, and take them to a children’s workshop or on a family meditation retreat.
 But in the meantime, on an average day, you can teach them by being how you are.

 Now, if you’ll excuse me, I need to go lick a spoon of Nutella.

 Sumi Loundon Kim is the Buddhist chaplain at Yale University and a leading authority on mindful parenting.
 Originally brought up in a Soto Zen community in the 70s, Sumi has been a student of the Theravada (insight) tradition since her teens.
-Her books include Blue Jean Buddha; The Buddha’s Apprentices; Sitting Together: A Family-Centered Curriculum on Mindfulness, Meditation, and Buddhism; and Goodnight Love: A Bedtime Meditation Story.
+She is the author of several books: Blue Jean Buddha; The Buddha’s Apprentices; Sitting Together: A Family-Centered Curriculum on Mindfulness, Meditation, and Buddhism; and Goodnight Love: A Bedtime Meditation Story.